-My name is Jintana, as founder of Aequill, it has always been my dream to create beautiful and thoughtful pieces of work in collaboration with talented people.
+My name is Jintana, it has always been my dream to create beautiful and thoughtful pieces of work in collaboration with talented people.
 I met Ekaterina (or Kate as we now know her) after being introduced through Ecka, (read her interview here.)
 Ecka was the first to join our artist in residence programme back in 2020.
 After seeing Kate's stunning work, I quickly noticed our shared interests in materials.
-In this interview I deep dive into her thinking, her work for Aequill, inspirations and how she intends on taking over the art world.
+In this interview I deep dive into her thinking, her work for aequill, inspirations and how she intends on taking over the art world.

 What do you like about the new range of perfumes “Sound”?

 I love that all scent compositions are unisex, balancing delicate and bold notes, I think they are highly evocative, so much so that I can sense the “stories” behind them.
 “Sound 01" (tea ceremony), for example, throws me in an “oriental moment” with its refreshing zesty calmness.
 The springy fragrance - “Sound 2” (birdsong) is like a fresh-cut mimosa that slowly opens its elegance in stark contrast with woody undertones.
 “Sound 3” (silence) is like drifting into a warm Marrakech market with its swathes of resins and spices.
 With such evocative scents, it was fascinating for me to experiment with the design for the perfume caps and translate such evocative power into a bright triptych.

 Could you tell us what you’ve been working on?

 I’ve designed the perfume caps for the aequill’s new series of fragrances “Sound”, created by artist Ecka Mordecai.
 Since this was the theme, I’ve incorporated the notion of sound in my caps design.

 What was the inspiration behind the sculpture and how does it represent sound?